What are long-acting bronchodilators and what do they do?

 - LABAs (long acting Beta 2 agonist), for example salmeterol and formoterol.
 People with asthma are most likely to be prescribed a LABA.

 - LAMAs (long acting muscarinic antagonist), for example tiotropium.
-LAMAs are mainly prescribed for people with COPD (chronic obstructive pulmonary disease) but are sometimes helpful for people with asthma too.
+LAMAs are mainly prescribed for people with COPD (chronic obstructive pulmonary disease) but are sometimes helpful for people with more difficult or severe asthma who are in specialist care.

 - Theophylline, which comes as a tablet or a capsule.
 You can read more about Theophylline here.